rizvan555/rizvan555/README.md

-I'm Rizvan Karimov and I'm a Software Developer 👨‍💻.
+I'm Rizvan Karimov and I'm a Software Developer 👨‍💻. <br/>
-In my code I pay attention to efficiency, effectiveness and readability.
+In my code I pay attention to efficiency, effectiveness and readability.<br/>
 Punctuality is my main priority.